East African Airways Flight 720: Aircraft

 The aircraft was a 5-year-old Vickers Super VC10 with registration 5X-UVA and a manufacturer's serial number of 881.
 The aircraft was built by British Aircraft Corporation in 1966 and went into service that same year.
 It had flown a total of 18,586 hours and had been maintained in accordance with its maintenance schedule.

 Passengers and crew

 The aircraft was carrying 96 passengers and 11 crew members, totaling 107 occupants.
 According to The New York Times, many of the passengers were children of British nationalities who were returning from Easter vacation.
 There were also Italians on board the aircraft.
 The crew members were mostly East Africans.

+Sweden's then ambassador to Addis Ababa, Carl Bergenstråhle, and his wife were on board the plane from Nairobi but disembarked during the stopover in Addis Ababa and were unharmed.
+Thorsten Månsson, superintendent of the Swedish Church's aid organization Lutherhjälpen, was also unharmed.
+Three other Swedes who were on board when the plane took off but survived were the nurses Solveig Johansson and Margareta Fallgren, as well as Director Valdemar Törner of the Lutheran World Federation.

 The aircraft was flown by Captain John Vale (42), who had logged a total of 8,769 flight hours, of which 752 hours were on the Vickers VC10.
 His co-pilot, First Officer Ronald Botto (26), had logged 2,744 flight hours with 640 hours on type.
 The pilots were accompanied by Navigating Officer Frank MacNabb (45) and Flight Engineer Brian Twist (34).